 In 1974 Stafford Treatment Plant was modified to increase water production This project was undertaken to decrease the District's dependence on Russian River supplies in the event of temporary outage or drought and to increase the ability of the District to depeak its Russian River demand during the high use summer months thus increasing productivity of the Russian River aqueduct system.
 The District operates the Stafford Treatment Plant seasonally to depeak Russian River deliveries and thus has managed to meet demand requirements while still maintaining contractual compliance (current peak month demands are over 15 MGD).
 Currently the District has over 33 million gallons of finished water storage capacity in the Novato distribution system, equivalent to nearly two days maximum demand.
 The District's thirty storage tanks are sited to be aesthetically shielded by surrounding terrain and natural foliage.

 In 2006 the Restructured Agreement for Water Supply with Sonoma County Water Agency (SCWA) was executed, authorizing SCWA to construct facilities to increase North Marin’s water delivery entitlement to meet Novato’s future needs consistent with community general plans in place.
+North Marin's aqueduct capacity entitlement in the Restructured Agreement is now 19.9 mgd.
 Also in 2006, reconstruction of the Stafford Water Treatment Plant concluded.
-The $16 million project was the largest ever undertaken in the District’s history, and enables Stafford Lake water to meet anticipated future water quality standards.
+At the time, the $16 million project was the largest ever undertaken in the District’s history, and enables Stafford Lake water to meet anticipated future water quality standards.

 North Marin’s water conservation efforts continue to be focused on reducing summer water demand, which is principally outdoor irrigation.
-Water use restrictions for new development were made more stringent.
-High-efficiency toilets (HETs) are now required.
-The WaterLine newsletter was again published in the spring and fall.
+The WaterLine newsletter is published in the spring and fall.
 The spring edition includes tips on how to reduce summer water demand and describes North Marin’s current water conservation programs.
-The Conservation Incentive Rate (CIR) continues this year, where single-family residential customers using over three times the typical use pay a surcharge on the rate encourages conservation.
+North Marin has implemented tiered rates, known as the Conservation Incentive Rate (CIR), where single-family residential customers using over three times the typical summer use, and the Conservation Incentive Tier Rate (CITR), where single-family residential customers using more than one but less than three times the typical summer use, pay a surcharge on the rate to encourage water conservation.
+Water use restrictions for new development are stringent, requiring interior plumbing fixtures and appliances to meet high-efficiency standards.

 Novato Water Supply